-Simply stated, it is not OK to post fake product or service reviews on the Web.
-Yes, it’s possible to purchase thousands of phony reviews for very little money on sites like Fiverr, but if your site is successful enough to catch the attention of the FTC, there’s a significant chance they’ll open an investigation and slap you with a healthy fine.
-Not only could you be brought up on defamation charges, but on Lanham act violations as well, which renders illegal any action that “misrepresents the nature, characteristics, or qualities of his or her or another person’s goods, services or commercial activities.”
+Simply stated, it’s never OK to post fake product or service reviews on the Web.
+Not only could you be brought up on defamation charges, but Lanham act violations as well, which renders illegal any action that “misrepresents the nature, characteristics, or qualities of his or her or another person’s goods, services or commercial activities.”

-Attorney Richard Fischbein has sued for defamation — the defendant is his daughter Beth Fischbein-Bodner.
-A slander case begging to be made into a Lifetime Original Movie, Fischbein v.
-Fischbein-Bodner is the tale of two related attorneys, a stepmom, a trust fund, fraud – and even slain rapper, turned in-demand hologram, Tupac Shakur.
+Attorney Richard Fischbein sued his daughter Beth Fischbein-Bodner for defamation.
+A ase begging for the Lifetime Original Movie treatment, Fischbein v.
+Fischbein-Bodner is the tale of two related attorneys and a trust fund.

-Daughter Sued For Defamation By Infamous Lawyer Father Over Trust Fund Allegations
+Family Defamation Fight: Lawyer Father Sues Lawyer Daughter Over Trust Fund Allegations

-Instead of battling it out behind closed doors, Fischbein-Bodner petitioned the state Surrogate Court for a trust fund audit.
-Apparently, she thought it would reveal dastardly dealings initiated by her father and stepmom.
-Beth was convinced the pair was using her money to leverage a $6.5 million mortgage nut.
-Papa Fischbein, however, denies any wrongdoing, chiding only that his daughter is an “ungrateful child.”
-But instead of engaging in a little silent treatment to demonstrate displeasure, Fischbein filed a $3 million lawsuit against his spawn for “maliciously and in bad faith” libeling his name and insinuating he engaged in financial hanky-panky.
+Fischbein-Bodner petitioned Surrogate Court for a trust fund audit.
+Apparently, Beth suspected the pair of using her money to leverage a mortgage.
+For his part, Papa Fischbein, denies any wrongdoing, chiding only that his daughter is an “ungrateful child.”
+But instead of a little silent treatment to demonstrate displeasure, Fischbein filed a $3 million lawsuit against his spawn for “maliciously and in bad faith” libeling his name and insinuating he engaged in financial misdeeds.

 Why The Punitive Defamation Damages Request, Dad?

-When the New York Daily News asked Fischbein about the emotions involved in suing one’s daughter he said, “I wish it didn’t happen.”
-He’s also pointed out his financial contributions in terms of private schools, summer camps and law school.
+When the New York Daily News asked Fischbein about his family defamation saga, he lamented, “I wish it didn’t happen, ” then pointing out his financial contributions in terms of private schools, summer camps, and law school.

-No Stranger to slander litigation, Richard Fishbein once sued for defamation the famous steakhouse Angelo & Maxie for $7 million, claiming the restaurant “detained and humiliated” him “for not leaving a $353 tip.”
+Richard Fishbein is famous for once suing the famous steakhouse Angelo & Maxie for $7 million.
+He claimed the restaurant defamed and “humiliated” him “for not leaving a $353 tip.”
 Viva la libel litigation!

-Last week, Skakel appeared before a parole board and asked for early release.
-But the day before that hearing, his attorney filed a slander lawsuit against popular litigator-turned-TV-criminal-pundit Nancy Grace.
+Last week, Skakel asked a parole board for early release.
+His attorney also took the opportunity to file a slander lawsuit against litigator-turned-TV-criminal-pundit Nancy Grace.